An index theorem for Lorentzian manifolds with compact spacelike Cauchy boundary

-If this happens the above remark does not apply.
-Indeed, it is not clear if the twisted Dirac operator is a symmetric hyperbolic system in this case and the whole analysis may require a careful reexamination.
+If this happens then Theorem~\ref{thm:maingeneral} does not apply.
+Indeed, the twisted spin$^c$-Dirac operator may no longer be a symmetric hyperbolic system in this case, the induced operators on the boundary may no longer be selfadjoint for a Hermitian metric and the whole analysis will require a careful reexamination.

 As in elliptic index theory there are many directions in which a generalization should be possible.
 It is conceivable that one could work out an equivariant version, a family version, a spatially $L^2$-version or other versions of our index theorem for noncompact Cauchy hypersurfaces.
 The latter may be very useful on physical grounds.